dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ### Add credentials to dlt pipeline

-To provide credentials to the filesystem source, you can use [any method available](../../../general-usage/credentials/setup#available-config-providers) in `dlt`.
+To provide credentials to the filesystem source, you can use [any method available](../../../general-usage/credentials/setup#available-config-providers) in dlt.
 One of the easiest ways is to use configuration files.
 The `.dlt` folder in your working directory contains two files: `config.toml` and `secrets.toml`.
 Sensitive information, like passwords and access tokens, should only be put into `secrets.toml`, while any other configuration, like the path to a bucket, can be specified in `config.toml`.

 <Tabs
   groupId="filesystem-type"